 If a student continues to be difficult we can show them that they have a choice about their behaviour.
-"Jonathan, I don't want to have to escalate this - would you like to reconsider what you're doing?".
+"Jonathan, I don't want to have to escalate this - can reconsider what you're doing?".

 Partial Agreement

 Where you agree to a certain extent with a student's argument but do not allow for rules to be broken, perhaps offering an alternative.